mtwynn/SmartRES/README.md

  * Login Screen
      * User can login
      * User can register for an account
+     * User can save and remember their login information

  * Property Collection Screen
      * User can upload new properties
      * User can delete existing properties
-     * Users can "fuzzy" search for properties by street name/house number
+     * User can "fuzzy" search for properties by street name/house number

  * Map View Screen
      * User can view the locations of their properties on a map
-     * Users can search for their existing properties and locations
+     * User can search for their existing properties and locations
-     * Users can add their current location as a new property if they choose to
+     * User can add their current location as a new property if they choose to

  * Profile Screen
      * User can see their agent information and real-estate logo